NIHR Development and Skills Enhancement - Round 7 Guidance Notes

 - research that aims only to elucidate mechanisms underpinning disease, or identify risk factors for disease or prognosis (including search for biomarkers) is out of remit.

 6. The NIHR is also prepared to support high quality research into 'medical education' (defined broadly as education for healthcare providers) and methodological research.
-It is expected that the research will have the potential to have practical application and the potential impact on patients and the public must be made clear.
+It is expected that the research will have the potential to have practical application and the potential impact on patients/service users, carers and the public must be made clear.

-- Current member of the NIHR Academy or have been in the previous 12 months (see Annex C for definition).
+- Current or previous member of the NIHR Academy (see Annex C for definition).

 - For clinical academic applications: completion of relevant pre-registration training.